grengojbo/terraform-provider-helm/README.md

 The provider manages the installed [Charts](https://github.com/kubernetes/charts) in your Kubernetes cluster, in the same way of Helm does, through Terraform.
 It will also install Tiller automatically if it is not already present.

+⚠️ Project Update
+---

+This provider currently only supports Helm 2.
+The next release of this project (`v1.0.0`) will be a major version bump bringing the upgrade to Helm 3.
+Helm 2 and tiller support will be removed in this release.

+Users wishing to continue to use Helm 2 and tiller can continue to use the previous version (`v0.10.x`) of the provider.
+We will continue to accept bug fixes for `v0.10.x` of this provider as long as the Helm project continues to support Helm 2, after which Helm 2 support will be fully deprecated from this terraform provider.

 Contents
 --------